 However, many of our customers want to take their analytics a step further, by looking at how Xink-generated traffic is traversing their web properties.

-This article is quick overview on integrating Xink with Google Analytics for effective campaign tracking.
+This article is a quick overview on integrating Xink with Google Analytics for effective campaign tracking.

 Although specific to Google Analytics, many other enterprise analytics packages follow the same model with regards to custom URL building.